ReesMorrison/NetlifyBlogThemes/content/post/2021-05-21-churches-from-the-church-at-essoyes-a-painting-by-pierre-auguste-renoir/ChurchesRenoir.md

 ---
 title: Churches, from "The Church at Essoyes," a painting by Pierre-Auguste Renoir
 author: Rees Morrison
 date: '2021-05-21'
 slug: []
 categories:
   - Painting
-tags: ["Defines the Proper Life,", "Hub of Social Life", "Outreach and Serving,", "Honoring Deity", ]
+tags: ["Defines the Proper Life,", "Hub of Social Life,", "Outreach and Serving,", "Honoring Deity", ]
-draft:
+draft: [no]
 ---

 A pastoral depiction of a church’s tower and chancel fills the central portion of Renoir’s French landscape.
 The bell tower glows in sunshine and the rest of the church at Essoyes nestles beneath it.
 With a prominent tree in the foreground of the painting and a modest, partial cottage on the left, the painting symbolically offers a triptych of man, nature, and religion, with the church predominant.
 Drawn from this impressionist painting, here are some thoughts on Church as a theme.

 <!--more-->

 The Church at Essoyes, by Pierre-Auguste Renoir

 ![church at essoyes](/media/ChurchesRenoir.jpg)